BACON - The Snowdrop Project

 The Rector and PCC have given their enthusiastic support to the idea.
 We foresee no problems in keeping the churchyard mown and strimmed in the summer because the snowdrops will be all over by April.

-- BACON - from money raised by web-site advertising
+BACON - from money raised by web-site advertising

-- Bampton Plants & Gardens Society
+Bampton Plants & Gardens Society

-- Bampton Signpost parish magazine
+Bampton Signpost parish magazine

-- Bampton Towen Council - from Fair tolls
+Bampton Town Council - from Fair tolls

-- Bampton Society
+Bampton Society

 We are extremely grateful for this support and the very positive comments we have received.
-We are hoping for practical support when it comes to planting the snowdrops in Februray/early March! |
+We are hoping for practical support when it comes to planting the snowdrops in February/early March!

 4000 Snowdrops planted - March 6th 2010

 It was a terrific turn-out of volunteers to come an help plant snowdrops in the churchyard - it only took about an hour for all the 4000 bulbs 'in the green' to be planted which was incredible.
-Thanks too to Daphne who provided sustinence for the workers!
+Thanks too to Daphne who provided sustenance for the workers!

 We hope to plant another batch next year...